XingangPan/Switchable-Whitening/README.md

 ### Introduction

 * Switchable Whitening unifies various whitening and standardization techniques in a general form, and adaptively learns their importance ratios for different tasks.
-* This repo is for ImageNet classification, we would release Syncronized SW for detection and segmentation later.
+* This repo is for ImageNet classification.
+We also provide the code for Syncronized SW at `models/ops/sync_switchwhiten.py`, which could be used for detection and segmentation.

 ### Requirements